Do I Need a Financial Advisor?

 Where can you find a financial advisor?

-If you are looking for a financial advisor, there are a few places you can turn.
+If you decide that yes is the answer to “Do I need a financial advisor?”, there are a few places you can turn.
 So, where can you find a financial advisor?
 To locate one in your area, start by asking friends and family.
-Additionally, you can receive recommendation from coworkers, your management team at work, or even bankers at your financial institution.
+Additionally, you can get recommendations from coworkers, your management team at work, or even bankers at your financial institution.

 Here is an exceptional resource that will help you find a financial advisor.
 Claim your free copy of The Ultimate Guide to Choosing the Best Financial Advisor for Investors with $5 Million to $500 Million in Liquid Assets.